nhoffman/lab-software-whitepaper/README.md

 - Can compile to various media types.
 - Serves as a demonstration of collaboration using open source tools!

+If you are proposing significant changes, it's probably best to create a feature branch (and perhaps open a pull request), and then merge with ``--squash``.

 ## Dependencies

 PDF output requires LaTeX.